ArmaniKorsich/Edge-Lit-Clock/README.md

 ## eLite Library

-The eLite library represents the bulk of the ontent of this project, the clock and physical shape of the project are an example applying this library.
+The eLite library represents the bulk of the content of this project, the clock and physical shape of the project are an example applying this library as my entry to Eisenhower Senior High School's 'Yearly Engineering and Innovation Design Scholarship.'

 `uint8_t defineChain(uint8_t numDisplays,...);`.
 > Inputs(NumDisplays): Number of chained displays in the system.
+> return(chainLength): returns the number of displays in the system.

 `void defineLedPerPanel(uint8_t led,...);`.
 > Inputs(led): How many displays there are